Publication Talk: Dr. Frances Colpitt on Donald Judd Writings

 Saturday, December 10

-Judd Foundation is pleased to announce a public talk with Dr. Frances Colpitt, Deedie Potter Rose Chair of Art History, Texas Christian University, in conjunction with the release of Donald Judd Writings.
-Dr. Colpitt will explore Judd’s practice as a critic, essayist, and regular reviewer for art magazines between 1959 and 1965.
+A talk with Dr. Frances Colpitt, Deedie Potter Rose Chair of Art History, Texas Christian University, in conjunction with the release of Donald Judd Writings.
+Dr. Colpitt explores Judd’s practice as a critic, essayist, and regular reviewer for art magazines between 1959 and 1965.
 With his idiosyncratic writing style and distinct vocabulary for evaluating the work of other artists, including many of his own generation, Judd advanced a particular set of values, which are also reflected in the development of his own artwork at the time.
-Reception to follow the talk at Marfa Book Company.
+The talk includes a reception at Marfa Book Company.

 This talk is part of the public programs in New York and Marfa, Texas presented by Judd Foundation and David Zwirner Books to coincide with the release of Donald Judd Writings.
 All events are free and open to the public.